Doy-lee/session-pro-backend/google.md

 To ensure event order consistency, when an RTDN notification encounters an error, the notification's purchase token is added to an error table.
-- any future notifications for that purchase token are ignored
+- any future notifications for that purchase token are ignored and not acknowledged
 - any user requests involving that purchase token return an error message

 These errors require developer intervention and will be cleared up automatically